nhsbsa/nhsbsa-digital-playbook/src/development/coding-naming-conventions.md

 * `Natural` - Using natural language standard, with spaces to separate words and capitals for initial letter and proper nouns
 * `kebab-case` - All lower case with dashes to separate words
-* `CamelCase` - Initial letters in words are uppercased, with no separators
+* `CamelCase` - Initial letters in words are uppercased, with no separators.
+First letter may be upper or lower.
 * `snake_case` - All lower case with underscores to separate words

 For all cases except `natural`, acronyms should be lowercased and treated as a single word.